 The earliest disciples "devoted themselves to prayer" (Acts 2:42; 4:24-31; 12:12).
 An important part of our assemblies is the time devoted to lifting our hearts together to God and confidently drawing near to His throne of grace (Acts 4:24; Heb 4:16).
 The prayers offered here are both deep and meaningful.
 We give time to praying prayers of praise to God (Matt 6:9), prayers of thanksgiving (Ephesians 5:20), prayers of confessions over our shortcomings (1 John 1:9), and prayers humbly asking God for His help and care (1 Timothy 2:1-2; James 5:16).

 On the night before Jesus was crucified, He gathered with His apostles and instituted a simple memorial of unleavened bread and fruit of the vine (Mat 26:26-29).
 These two elements were to represent His crucified body and shed blood given for our salvation.

-Each Sunday our two evangelists deliver Bible preaching – connecting the truth of God’s word with practical daily living (2 Timothy 4:1-2).
+Each Sunday our two evangelists deliver Bible preaching, connecting the truth of God’s word with practical daily living (2 Timothy 4:1-2).
 We encourage our visitors to open their Bible and follow along.
 Seek out the answers to your questions.
-Be like those in Acts 17:11who "received the word with all eagerness, examining the Scriptures daily to see if these things were so."
+Be like those in Acts who checked the scriptures to ensure they were hearing God's truth (Acts 17:10-12).
 If you hear something you don’t understand, or have questions about something you hear, ask us!
 We only want to teach the truth, and we implore you to seek the truth (Matthew 7:7)!